MilkBomb11/Passion_Projects/README.md

 - PixelManipulation : Manipulates a photo's pixel and displays a new photo with cool effects on it.
 - Cannon : A cannon that can shoot a cannonball that obeys Newton's law of motion, its trajectory determined by the cannon's angle and power.
 You can control the size of gravity, mass of a cannonball, and the power of the cannon via sliders.
 - Conway : "Conway's game of life" simulator.
 Use mouse to place cells and press space to start simulation.
 More about conway's game of life can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+- CirclesColliding : Circles colliding each other.
+Some of the circles sometimes get stuck to each other and sadly I'm not a genius so I have no clue how to solve it.